Pandemic World Series draws smallest crowd in over century

 Behind third base, a group of fans in Dodgers gear watched after flying in.

 Brian Casey, a 29-year-old from Glendale, California, booked a plane ticket ahead of Sunday night’s win over the Braves, knowing he had 24 hours to cancel without penalty, then made a decision after the Dodgers rallied for a 4-3 win.
-He was in attendance when they last won the World Series in 1988 as a kid and was at Dodger Stadium when they played Boston in 2018.
-He watched Tuesday with Ryan Radenbaugh, 37, from Burbank.
+He was at Dodger Stadium when they played Boston in 2018 and watched Tuesday with Ryan Radenbaugh, 37, from Burbank.

 “We just went to buy souvenirs and it was all Rangers stuff,” Radenbaugh said.